DALL-Eval: Probing the Reasoning Skills and Social Biases of Text-to-Image Generation Models

 \section{Limitations}

 We employ pretrained evaluation models for some of our analyses, which do not guarantee robust evaluation of text-to-image generation models trained on unseen data distribution.
-Gender (referring to sex in our study) and skin tone cover parts of physical appearance traits, and future work could explore biases about more diverse phenotypes in text-to-image generation models. \skilldata{} measures three important visual reasoning skills, but future work will extend this to cover other complex reasoning skills (e.g. understanding 3D spatial relations).
+Gender (referring to sex in our study) and skin tone cover parts of physical appearance traits, and future work could explore biases about more diverse phenotypes in text-to-image generation models. \skilldata{} measures three important visual reasoning skills, but future work will extend this to cover other complex reasoning skills (\eg{}, understanding 3D spatial relations between objects and parsing text rendered in images).
 Note that our takeaways represent the four popular, publicly available text-to-image generation models that we used, and not necessarily all existing text-to-image generation models (including the original \dalle{} model, which is not publicly available).
 Lastly, our current evaluation focuses on models trained on English-heavy datasets, but note that all of our methods are easy to extend to other languages.
 Future work will explore the evaluation of models trained on diverse languages, especially as more multilingual text-to-image generation models emerge in the community.